-Whether a blister is a side effect of wearing shoes that don’t fit well, being on your feet for very long, getting a little cosy with the sun’s UV rays, or being snacked on by insects, blisters really exist as a painful reminder that our bodies are mortal and require some down time and decent equipment with which to tackle the outdoors.
+Whether a blister is a side effect of wearing shoes that don’t fit well, being on your feet for very long, getting a little cosy with the sun’s UV rays, or being snacked on by insects, it represents a painful reminder that our bodies are mortal and require some down time and decent equipment with which to tackle the outdoors.

 Feeling a Fraction Too Much Friction